Yber-M/Yber-M/README.md

 <h1 align="center">Hello world!👋, I'm Yb.M</h1>

-<h3 align="center">🌟Welcome to my GitHub! 🚀 I'm Marlon, a fourth-cycle Systems Engineering student. 🔬🎓
+<h3 align="center">🌟 Welcome to my GitHub! 🚀 I'm Marlon, a 4th cycle Systems Engineering student. 🔬🎓
-My true passion is technology and its power to solve real-world problems. 💡💻 Throughout my academic journey, I have acquired a solid foundation in programming, software development and systems analysis. 💪🖥️🔍
-But that's not all, I also have the honor of being the founder of GLOBTECx, a future company that aspires to make a difference in the world, together with an exceptional team! 💼🌍💡
+My passion is technology and its power to solve real-world problems. 💡💻 During my academic career, I acquire a solid foundation in programming, software development and systems analysis. 💪🖥️🔍 I am honored to be the founder of GLOBTECx, a future company that aspires to make a difference in the world, together with an exceptional team! 💼🌍💡
 So I invite you to join me on this exciting journey to success! 🚀🤝
 </h3><p align="center"><img src="https://komarev.com/ghpvc/?username=yber-m&label=Profile%20views&color=1f1f1f&style=flat" alt="yber-m"/></p>